01-edu/UX-UI/subjects/ui/rules/micro-interactions/README.md

 - [Why use micro-interactions in your design](https://hike.one/update/why-use-micro-animations-in-your-design)
 - [Micro-interactions: why, when,  and how to use them to boost the UX](https://uxdesign.cc/micro-interactions-why-when-and-how-to-use-them-to-boost-the-ux-17094b3baaa0)

+**Tips:**

+- Feedback is the situation when the app specifically sends a piece of information to the user, like:
+- Payment accepted
+- Refreshed feed
+- Information saved
+- etc.